 - 2 out of every 3 Americans have low self-esteem.

-- Research shows that only about 20% of people are able to handle put downs without emotional pain or psychological damage.
+- Research shows that only about 20% of people are able to handle put-downs without emotional pain or psychological damage.

 “When gossip infects the workplace, people shift their focus to what is wrong and what is not working, rather than on what is possible.
 When gossip is present, there is no communication, no understanding, no appreciation of the other person’s position, no intimacy, and certainly no trust.
-Gossip causes turnover and can be an irreversible problems if left to grow and spread within a company.”
+Gossip causes turnover and can be an irreversible problem if left to grow and spread within a company.”

-- Learn to remain neutral and not say anything at all.
+1. Learn to remain neutral and not say anything at all.
 Lead by example by avoiding confrontation.

-- If you are the target of gossip, don’t let it upset you.
+2. If you are the target of gossip, don’t let it upset you.
 Gossipers like to get a reaction and if you ignore them, they will leave you alone in the future.

-- Know who you can trust and always remember this Turkish proverb – “Who gossips to you will gossip of you.”
+3. Know who you can trust and always remember this Turkish proverb – “Who gossips to you will gossip of you.”

-How do you handle negativity on a team?
+How do you handle gossip at work?